vvzhukov/vvzhukov.github.io/_posts/2023-04-29-ChatGPT-Prompt-engineering-6.md

     return response.choices[0].message["content"]
 ```

-## Customize the automated reply to a customer email given the sentiment from the lesson on "inferring", and the original customer message, customize the email
+Customize the automated reply to a customer email given the sentiment from the lesson on "inferring", and the original customer message, customize the email.

 ```python
 sentiment = "negative"